sebj/iOS-Shortcuts-Reference/README.md

 The file is in a binary property list format.
 It’s possible to open it by transferring to a Mac and changing the file extension to `.plist`, where it can then be viewed in Xcode or other supported apps.

 * `WFWorkflowClientVersion`: A number representing the version of the client app used to create the workflow (e.g. 700).
-* `WFWorkflowClientRelease`: A string representing the release semantic version of the client app used to create the workflow (e.g. “1.7.8” or “2.0.0”)
+* `WFWorkflowClientRelease`: A string representing the release semantic version of the client app used to create the workflow (e.g. “1.7.8” or “2.0.0”).
+Seemingly no longer present in recent iOS 14 releases.
 * `WFWorkflowMinimumClientVersion`: An optional integer representing the minimum client app version required to run the workflow (e.g. 411)
 * `WFWorkflowMinimumClientVersionString`: An optional string representation of `WFWorkflowMinimumClientVersion`
 * `WFWorkflowName`: An optional string name for the workflow.
 If this is not present, an imported workflow’s filename will be used